Can You get a Settlement Agreement if You’ve Been Employed Under 2 Years?

 That’s one of the first questions I ask any employee who’s been offered a settlement agreement.

 The amount of time you’ve been employed (known as the length of service) has a great impact on your employment rights.
-In particular, your legal position is much weaker if you’ve been employed for under two years.
+In this article, I’ll explain why your legal position is much weaker if you’ve been employed for under two years.

 What difference does it make to the settlement agreement?